lacunadream/co-hire-fruit/README.md

 ### Installation

-Upon cloning of the necessay files from git, run: ``` npm i``` and install all the modules
+Upon cloning of the necessay files from git, run: ``` npm i``` and install all the modules Alternatively, heroku version can be accessed at: https://co-hire-fruit.herokuapp.com

 ### Requirements